 - Children's Space & Family Programs

 Center on Halsted provides a safe and inviting place for all families to play and celebrate with one another.
 The Butler-Vanderlinden Child Center on the second floor is a space completely devoted to children's activities.
 You're invited to bring your little ones here anytime.
 Toys, books, and games are all available—just bring the fun!

-Additionally, we host regular events and programs for LGBTQ families and we also partner with area organizations including the Girl Scouts of Northern Illinois, as well as children's festivals and theaters to host local family events.
+Additionally, we host regular events and programs for LGBTQ families and we partner with area organizations including the Girl Scouts of Northern Illinois and PFLAG, as well as children's festivals and theaters to host local family events.
 Check out the calendar for upcoming events for your family.

 - Transgender Programs

 - Women's Programs

-The Women's Action Committee is a group of dedicated Center volunteers who plan and host regular fundraising and social events “By Women, For Women” throughout the year to benefit local women’s organizations.
+The Women's Action Committee is a group of dedicated Center on Halsted volunteers who plan and host regular fundraising and social events—“By Women, For Women”—throughout the year to benefit local women’s organizations.
 The organization also hosts women’s speed dating and in the winter we have a Women’s Art program that brings women together to socialize and learn to paint.
 Each week we host a peer led women’s game night where several dozen women gather to socialize and play board games and a women’s discussion group called the L Lounge.
 Check the calendar for upcoming women's events.

 Center on Halsted has a full-size gymnasium on the third floor which hosts a number of athletic events and programs like open gym volleyball, floor hockey, and basketball.
 More than 500 people come to Center on Halsted every week to enjoy the athletic facilities and team sports.
 Additionally, we regularly host yoga, ballroom dancing, and fitness classes.
 Check out our calendar of events for more information.

 - Open Gym Volleyball